 In 1900, Robert Frost’s grandfather purchased a farm in Derry for Frost and his family.
 The family lived on the property for the next 11 years.
 His time spent on the farm served as an inspiration for the poet.
 During this period, Frost wrote many of the poems included in his first two books.
 In 1965, the state of New Hampshire purchased the farmhouse buildings situated on 12.6 acres of land, opening the property for public visitation in 1975.
 Guests can take a guided tour of the farmhouse to view Frost’s kitchen, where he wrote poems late at night near the wood stove, and the stairs that inspired the setting of his famous poem “Home Burial.”
 The landmark also offers a free, self-guided nature trail along the perimeter of the property.
 The path winds past 14 points of significance to Frost, such as the Hyla Brook.

 A native New Yorker, Herman Melville moved his family to the Berkshires in Western Massachusetts in 1850.
 The property, known as Arrowhead, was Melville’s home for the next 13 years.
 It was here where he penned some of his most famous works, most notably his classic novel “Moby-Dick.”
 Guided tours allow visitors to explore the home’s historic rooms, including Melville’s study.
 Guests can also dive deeper into the author’s world by following the Melville Trail.
 The journey takes participants to many of Melville’s beloved locations in the Berkshires, including Pontoosuc Lake, Balance Rock and Mount Greylock.

-Have you visited any of these historic locations?
+Have you ever been on a literature-themed road trip or visited any of these historic locations?
 Tell us in the comments below!

 Need a ride?
 Learn about exclusive Hertz discounts for AAA members.